AleixEF/StandardEchoStateNetwork/README.md

 The first figure plots the training signal used and the second figure plots the prediction of the continuation.
 Taking a look at these two example files is recommended, as their code is small and simple, which provides a good insight into how to use the class.

-## The EchoStateNetwork class
-To understand the mathematical meaning of the different variables that will be mentioned, please see the file equations_doc.pdf included in this repository.
-The class has a constructor and two main methods: **teacher forcing** and **predict**.

-* The constructor builds the size of the esn from default values and initializes its random parameters.
-  By default it selects a reservoir of 1000 neurons, with a leaking rate equal to 0.9, a value u<sub>in</sub>=0.1 and a spectral radius of 0.8 for the sparse reservoir matrix with 10 connections per neuron.
-The user can also fix a seed, to       initialize the esn with the same random parameters every time.
-* The teacher forcing method is used to learn the signal.
-  ARGS:
-  **Training signal**: The training data the algorithm must learn.
-  **num_skip** (optional): How many initial training data points are not included in the ridge regression problem.
-Takes the       value of 1 by default.
-  **beta** (optional): The regularization parameter in the ridge regression equation.
-Beta=0 by default.
-  **penalties** (optional): Array of weigths to penalize certain examples in the ridge regression.
-Default is None.
-RETURNS
-  **xstates**: Array of shape (num_samples, 1+num_neurons).
-Matrix containing the generated reservoir states in each row.
-The first column is the constant value u<sub>in</sub> (hence the 1+num_neurons dimension).
-  **train_mse**: The training mean squared error.

-* The predict method returns the prediction of the signal continuation.
-ARGS
-**pred_length**: How many points in the future will we predict.
-RETURNS
-**prediction**: Array of shape (pred_length,)